101 Best Things to Do on Oʻahu, Hawaiʻi

 Since then, the Koko Crater Stairs have become a favorite among both locals and visitors from around the world, as many come to challenge their fitness on the stairs against some of the best times that Oʻahu athletes have put up!

 That being said, the Koko Head hike may not be for everyone, as the stairs steeply climb a little under 1,000 ft.
 (305 m) in only 0.45 miles (0.7 km).
-It is for this reason that the beautiful summit above southeast Oʻahu is best enjoyed at either sunrise or sunset, in order to avoid the head of the day.
+It is for this reason that the beautiful summit above southeast Oʻahu is best enjoyed at either sunrise or sunset, in order to avoid the heat of the day.

 Read My Separate Post: Koko Crater Stairs